 Let’s take a step back, tell me a little bit about yourself and Polar’s founding story.

 Absolutely.
-My journey started at age 14 when I founded my first company in the web vulnerability and web hosting space.
+My journey started at age 14 when I founded my first company in the web vulnerability and casino bonus no wagering which you can try if you want.
 I had over 50 paying customers and went on to sell it about 4 years later.
 After that I was recruited to the Cyber Division of the Israeli Prime Minister’s Office where I held various R&D positions: vulnerability researcher, team leader and led the org’s strategic researches.
 It was at the PM’s office where I met my co-founder Roey Yaacovi.
 We both decided to leave our jobs, Roey at Checkpoint and me at the PM’s office, and start what’s now Polar Security..

 We began interviewing CISOs to understand their biggest pain points and after over 60 conversations, we decided to focus on the data security space.
 We understood from those conversations what “kept them up at night,” built our proof of concept and hit the ground running.

 Tell me about your experience working with Glilot’s Value Creation Team to Accelerate Product-Market Fit.

 The process has been super helpful and from our conversations with Glilot’s Advisory Board we’ve adjusted our offering and fine tuned our entire idea and messaging.
 From day one, we’ve built exploration questions with the Value Creation team and together we’ve selected relevant CISOs that have helped us build a product that is best fit for the market.